 This way of working has brought about tangible results with approximately 200 people kept out of hospital during the winter of 2017/18 and receiving the right care and treatment within their own homes.
 As well as improving patient health outcomes, it has also relieved pressure on hospitals during some of the busiest times of the year.
 Further analysis is being done on the full impact the ART is having on reducing the number of patients who have to be admitted to hospital.

 Christ Church University, Canterbury is currently carrying out a qualitative evaluation on the ART service.
 They are gathering feedback from patients, the staff who have been involved in caring for the patients, and from clinicians in partner organisations e.g. ED Consultants in EKHUFT.
 Whilst the evaluation won’t be complete until September 2018 it is already clear that patient experience of the ART is extremely positive.
+I have asthma.
+I can’t live without albuterol.
+I carry it everywhere.
+The drug quickly relieves asthma attack.
+The consumption is low.
+The drug is enough for a long time.
+There are no adverse reactions.
+I have no addiction, knock on wood.
+I am satisfied.
+Besides, it is cheap.
+Believe my experience.

 The Thanet ART has also had a positive impact on clinical relationships between secondary and primary care colleagues.
 There is an increased level of understanding in the emergency department at QEQM about the sorts of services which can be accessed in the community to support patients in their own homes.